okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 - `Name Server records` - used by `Top Level Domain` servers to direct traffic to the Content DNS server which contains the authoritative DNS records.

+#### A Records

+The "A" record is the fundamental type of DNS record.
+It stands for "Address".
+The A record is use by a computer to translate the name of the domain to the IP address.

 ## Definitions

 |			|									|